jgruneir/DiscordBot/README.md

 	- Have the bot have a conversation with itself for X number of messages
 - Add a reaction for the bot to respond to a specific input with a specific output
 	- The bot will respond to a trigger after it's added
-	- Can delete this reactions as well
+	- Can delete these reactions as well

 ### Usage